-- Monitor current and anticipated workloads to ensure they are balanced against sufficient resources through a rigorous approach to business and strategic workforce planning - Enhance managers' capabilities in long term strategic planning to identify budget, resource and operational impacts that can affect their ability to execute on corporate strategies - Develop internal resources by providing growth opportunities through development planning, rotational assignments, mentorship program, succession planning, structured training for operators, engineers, and leaders, and crossdepartmental communications - Continue to expand the pool of available resources and increase effectiveness in sourcing those resources through connections with post secondary institutions and students, geographically expanding recruitment and utilizing contingent resources
+- Monitor current and anticipated workloads to ensure they are balanced against sufficient resources through a rigorous approach to business and strategic workforce planning - Enhance managers' capabilities in long-term strategic planning to identify budget, resource and operational impacts that can affect their ability to execute on corporate strategies - Develop internal resources by providing growth opportunities through development planning, rotational assignments, mentorship program, succession planning, structured training for operators, engineers, and leaders, and crossdepartmental communications - Continue to expand the pool of available resources and increase effectiveness in sourcing those resources through connections with post secondary institutions and students, geographically expanding recruitment and utilizing contingent resources

-Townsti Actual Target
+Mangura Actual Target

-Target: F06 F07 F08 B F09 F10 F11 F F12
+Measure F07 F08 F09 F10 F11 F12

-Employee Engagement Index (max. score 5.0) 3.35 3.55 3.53 3.48 3.51 3.53 3.57
+Employee Engagement Index (max. score 5.0) 3.55 3.53 3.61 3.53 3.56 3.61

-The F2009/10 target is calculated based on the 5 year rolling average plus a 0.05 improvement factor for target and a 0.10 improvement factor for stretch.
-Based on the past performance, the 5-year rolling average index score is 3.43, resulting in a target of 3.48 for F2008/09 (3.53 stretch).
-The F2010/11-F2011/12 targets are calculated based on the 5 year rolling average plus a 0.05 improvement factor for target and a 0.10 improvement factor for stretch.
+The targets are calculated based on the 5 year rolling average plus a 0.05 improvement factor.
+Based on the past performance, the 5-year rolling average index score is 3.48, resulting in a target of 3.53 for F2010.